Temperz87/ShuLang/README.md

 ### Parser changes
 Now we have a construct that has a body, meaning I need a `parse_body` function.
 This functions check if there's a `{`, and if so parses a sequence of statement, other wise parses a single statement.

+I also changed how operators get parsed in order to make it more extensible.
+Basically as I was going up in precedence I hard coded a massive `if (op == "op" ||...)` and manually passed through the next function.
+Now I have everything in an array and it's super easy to add new operators.

-I also to write another precedence function!!!
+I also have to write another precedence function!!!
 - I defered this to later because I really don't want to...